mengbinhao/jack-note/docs/english/NPR.md

   > The only thing we're interested in here is figuring out what the facts are
   > He said that the question of illegality wasn't Sb's call to make
   > We are kind of noticing a little bit of a change
-  > sth are using xxx as the basis for thier actions in xxx
+  > sth are using xxx as the basis for their actions in xxx
   > take sth away
   > be about to